When Freud was asked to define happiness, he gave this simple answer: “Work and love.”

 But what is the recipe for an effective team?

-- They have an established narrative which gives their teams a sense of purpose and direction and involves them in a shared goal (2018).
+They have an established narrative that gives their teams a sense of purpose and direction and involves them in a shared goal (2018).

 Coyle reminds us that collective intelligence is not a sum of its parts.
 It is not enough to bring a group of talented people in a room.
 Interactions are more important than individual skills and no one knows it better than Google and Project Aristotle which proved that individual skills did not predict team performance (Duhigg, 2016).